-'DJT' Solana Token Surges on Unconfirmed Report Trump's Behind It
+PoliFi Tokens Down Double Digits on Claims DJT Token Has Trump's Backing

 The Trump campaign did not immediately respond to a request for comment.
 As of press time, Trump had posted nothing on his TruthSocial platform mentioning a token.

 Crypto community members' reactions to the report were largely skeptical.
-Ryan Selkis, founder of data provider Messari and a vocal Trump supporter, said he guessed the odds were "50-50" that his preferred candidate is associated with the token.
+Ryan Selkis, founder of data provider Messari and a vocal Trump supporter, said he guessed the odds were "50-50" that the token is legit or an act of deceit.

 On Polymarket, the crypto-based prediction market platform, bettors gave only a 7% chance that Trump would launch a token by Friday.

-Note: UPDATE (June 18, 01:28 UTC): Updates throughout, adds PoliFi token pricing